-There is still plenty of time before the release of FIFA 23, but work will already be going on behind the scenes ahead of the new game.
+FIFA 23 is here, with plenty of work going on behind the scenes ahead of the new game.

-New leagues, teams, and stadiums are always exciting in any edition of the game, and we could see a few more added to the franchise later this year.
+New leagues, teams, and stadiums are always exciting in any edition of the game, and we've seen plenty of new arrivals in this year's game.

 Keep reading for all you need to know about the FIFA 23 Licenses.